2013-current, Assistant Professor of Biology, Lawrence University, USA

 LAWRENCE UNDERGRADUATE RESEARCH STUDENTS

-A total of 6 students have participated in significant undergraduate research projects in my lab (enrolled in >2 terms of independent studies).
+A total of 17 students have participated in significant undergraduate research projects in my lab (enrolled in >2 terms of independent studies or at least one summer research experience).
 Most have gone on to advanced degrees in the following areas: